 - Problems with buying and preparing food.

-Another treatment for Parkinson’s involves medicine which can help to limit the effect of symptoms.
-The three main types of medication commonly used to help those with Parkinson’s disease are Levodopa, Monoamine Oxidase-B inhibitors and Dopamine Agonists.
+Another treatment for Parkinson’s involves medicine which can help to minimise symptoms.
+There are three main types of medication which are effective against Parkinson’s.
+They are Levodopa, Monoamine Oxidase-B inhibitors and Dopamine Agonists.
 In general, Parkinson’s drugs try to increase the dopamine in the brain or act as a dopamine substitute.

 In very rare cases where drugs aren’t effective, surgery may also be an option.
 In a process called deep brain stimulation, surgeons implant a pulse generator into your chest wall.
-This is connected to one or two fine wires placed under the skin, and is inserted precisely into specific areas in your brain.
-A tiny electric current is produced by the pulse generator, which runs through the wire and stimulates the part of your brain affected by Parkinson’s disease.
+They connect two fine wires, which they place under the skin and insert precisely into specific areas in the brain.
+The pulse generator produces a tiny electric current, which runs through the wire and stimulates the part of the brain affected by Parkinson’s disease.

 Living with Parkinson’s Disease

 It is important to know that there are support groups out there for people with Parkinson’s.
 Parkinson’s UK offers a wide range of support services online, at home and in your local area.
 You can find out more by visiting their Support page.

-One of the first things that you need to do after being diagnosed is to inform the DVLA and your insurance company.
+After your diagnosis, one of the first things you’ll need to do is inform the DVLA and your insurance company.
 You won’t necessarily have to stop driving.
 You’ll need to complete a form providing more information about your condition, as well as details of your doctors and specialists.
-All of this information will be taken into account to decide whether or not you are fit to drive or not.
+All of this information will be taken into account to decide whether or not you are fit to drive.

-Work will also be on your mind after being diagnosed.
-Many people with Parkinson’s are able to continue working for a long time after diagnosis, although there are some changes that may need to be made depending on the severity of your symptoms.
+You might also worry about your job.
+Many people with Parkinson’s are able to continue working for a long time after diagnosis, although you may need to make some changes depending on the severity of your symptoms.
 When it comes to work, here are some things to remember:

 - Your employer has a duty to offer support and make reasonable changes.

-- You need to inform your employer about your condition if there is a health and safety risk due to your symptoms.
+- You need to inform your employer about your condition if your symptoms pose a health and safety risk to you or others.